Dave's Sierra Fishing

 Hungry Packer Lake Fishing

 Hungry Packer Lake is tucked up against the eastern Sierra crest in the Sabrina Basin.
 The beautiful mountain lake deep in the John Muir Wilderness offers exciting fishing for rainbow and brook trout.
-Your 6.5-mile hike and 2000-foot elevation gain are well rewarded once you arrive at Hungry Packer Lake and discover its breathtaking beauty.
+Your 6½-mile hike and 2000-foot elevation gain are well rewarded once you arrive at Hungry Packer Lake and discover its breathtaking beauty.
 Few places in the Sierra can match it.

 Hungry Packer Lake

-Approach to Hungry Packer Lake
+Making Your Way to Hungry Packer Lake

 To reach Hungry Packer Lake from Bishop on Highway 395 in Inyo County, drive west on Highway 168 nineteen miles to Lake Sabrina.
 Be sure to park before you reach the No Parking signs at the end of the highway.
 You can park on the shoulder of the highway or in the designated parking area.
 The trailhead is still about a half mile up the road where there is no overnight parking.